 Once you know how much cash you’ve been using, how much you plan to use, and how long it will take to get it, you can determine how much cash you need to keep in the business.
 For example, if you plan to use a bank loan to fund your cash needs and you plan to spend $50,000 a month, then you should probably keep $100,000 in your bank account—if you have certain sales revenue occurring in these two months you can reduce the needed cash in the bank by a like amount.
 However, if you plan on using angel funding then you might want to have $300,000 in your bank account.

 Are There Other Cash Sources?

-There are many other sources of cash.
+Before approaching a bank or angel group, consider some other funding sources.
 For purchases, ask the vendor for credit terms or a longer period in which to pay.
 For sales, ask customers to pay you in shorter timeframe and offer a discount as an incentive to pay earlier.
 Other cash sources include increasing your credit card balances, taking out a home equity loan, borrowing from family and friends, tapping into savings and retirement accounts, leasing rather and purchasing equipment—the list goes on.
 It’s also good practice to have a bank line of credit as a safety net—one that can be dipped into when needed.

 When Is the Best Time to Seek More Cash?

 A common axiom is that the best time to obtain funds is when you don’t need them.
 Sounds counterintuitive, but during these times you aren’t desperate to take the only offer made.
 You have time to shop for the best source, with the best terms, and you can negotiate from a position of strength.